Fort Street High School: Formation of Fort Street Public, Boys' High, and Girls' High Schools

 In 1911, the school was split into one primary and two secondary schools: Fort Street Public School, Fort Street Boys' High School and Fort Street Girls' High School.
 Due to space limitations at Observatory Hill, in 1916, the boys' school was moved to the school's present site, on Taverner's Hill, Petersham.
 The girls' school remained at Observatory Hill until 1974/75, when the two schools were amalgamated to form the current co-educational school at Petersham.
 During that time, its grounds continued to be consumed by the growing city; for example, the Sydney Harbour Bridge, which opened in 1932, took most of the playground.
 Fort Street Public School remains at Observatory Hill.

 For many years from 1912 George Mackaness was the English master and deputy headmaster at Fort Street Boys' High School.
 He published Inspirational Teaching (1928) on his teaching techniques.

 21st century

 The school celebrated its sesquicentenary in 1999.

 By the 21st century, its student population is a diverse one; students come from over 100 suburbs in Sydney, from places as far as Hornsby, the Blue Mountains, Cabramatta, Fairfield, and Canterbury, and a range of cultural backgrounds.
 Students past and present are referred to as "Fortians".

 Ronald Horan was for many years a master at the school.
 As well as writing foreign language textbooks, he was the author of a history of the school, Fort Street, the School which was later followed by Maroon and Silver.

 On 5 August 2022, a stonemason working at the school died in an accident.
 The worker had been restoring the facade of the 170-year-old public school when he was crushed by a sandstone concrete slab weighing several tonnes.

+In April 2026, a former student who attended the school in the 1980s sued the state with allegations of being repeatedly sexually assaulted by a teacher and that her complaint was ignored.